SammyEnigma/qt-quick-ui-elements/README.md

 * `StatusBar` : a simple horizontal set of controls that will be positioned inside a bar at bottom of a page.

+* `PanelContainer` : a container that must be docked to a side of its parent, and that can be detached (in separated sub-window), resized (with a draggable handle), or collasped/expanded.
+All these features can be separately toggled.
+It also has support for title and icon.

 * `ZoomAndMoveArea` : an easy-to-use view that can be dragged in X/Y axis and zoomed under cursor using mouse-wheel (just like the Google Maps central view).
 It also strouts nice indicators of positions and zoom level while moving or zooming (they disappear after a while).
 The wheel sensitivity is adjustable, and zoom min/max boundaries too.